zcash/zips/draft-nuttycom-funding-allocation.rst

    complies with applicable laws and regulations.

-3. **Impact Assessment**: The long-term impact of reallocating a portion of the block reward to the lockbox on the Zcash ecosystem, including its effect on miners, developers, and the broader community, is not analyzed in this ZIP.
+3. **Impact Assessment**: The long-term impact of reallocating a portion of the block subsidy to the lockbox on the Zcash ecosystem, including its effect on miners, developers, and the broader community, is not analyzed in this ZIP.
    Subsequent proposals will need to evaluate the outcomes and make necessary adjustments based on real-world feedback and data.